-729. The following guidance pertains to US mutual insurers that report audited results only on the basis of SAP as defined by state insurance regulators in the United States.

-730. The US GAAP Plus guidance is applicable to SAP-only reporting US mutuals.
-However, and as described below, there are some balances that must be uniquely addressed by a US mutual IAIG in Field Testing.
+- 737. The following guidance pertains to US mutual insurers that report audited results only on the basis of SAP as defined by state insurance regulators in the United States. - 738.
+The US GAAP Plus guidance is applicable to SAP-only reporting US mutuals.
+However, and as described below, there are some balances that must be uniquely addressed by a US mutual IAIG.